Corporate GovernanceCorporate Governance Guidelines

 Article 27

-In order for Directors and Audit and Supervisory Board Members (including outside officers) to acquire knowledge necessary for appropriately fulfilling their roles and duties, the Company will offer or arrange training opportunities based on the following policies at the expense of the Company.
+In order for Directors and Audit and Supervisory Board Members (including outside officers) to acquire knowledge necessary for appropriately fulfilling their roles and duties, the Company shall offer or arrange training opportunities based on the following policies at the expense of the Company.

 2